Mas Oyama: Early life

 One story of Oyama's youth involves Lee giving young Oyama a seed which he was to plant; when it sprouted, he was to jump over it one hundred times every day.
 As the seed grew and became a plant, Oyama later said, "I was able to jump between walls back and forth easily."
 The writer, Ikki Kajiwara, and the publisher of the comics based the story on the life experience Oyama spoke to them about – thus the title became "Karate Baka Ichidai" (Karate Fanatic).

-In 1963, Oyama wrote What is Karate, which became a best-seller.
+In 1958, Oyama wrote What is Karate, which became a best-seller.
 It was translated into Hungarian, French, and English.

 Post-World War II

 In 1945 after the war ended, Oyama left the aviation school.
 He finally found a place to live in Tokyo.
-This is where he met his future wife Oyama Chiyako (大山 置弥子) whose mother ran a dormitory for university students.
+This is where he met his future wife Chiyako (大山 置弥子) whose mother ran a dormitory for university students.

 In 1946, Oyama enrolled in Waseda University School of Education to study sports science.

 Wanting the best in instruction, he contacted the Shotokan dojo (Karate school) operated by Gigō Funakoshi, the third son of karate master and Shotokan founder Gichin Funakoshi.
-He became a student, and began his lifelong career in Karate.
+He became a student, and began his lifelong career in karate.
 To stay focused he remained isolated and trained in solitude.